CAIDA/catalog-data/sources/recipe/how_to_make_a_density_map/README.md

     "id" : "how_to_create_a_density_plot",
     "visibility" : "public",
-    "name" : "How to create a density plot", "description" : "Using Geopandas to generate geoplots using data.", "links": [],
+    "name" : "How to create a density plot", "description" : "Using Geopandas to generate geoplots from data.", "links": [],
-    "tags" : [
+    "tags" : [],
-        "as relationship",
-        "as rank"
-    ],
     "authors":[
         {
             "person": "person:jonathan__lo",